European Traveler

 Save on Admission Fees with the Paris Museum Pass

 The Carte Musées, formerly the savings pass of choice for Paris museums, is no longer used.
+Also note that the Paris Museum Pass does not include transportation – a range of further “Paris Pass” products are available that covers transportation, further sights, and hop-on-hop-off buses.

 Buying and Using the Paris Museum Pass

-The Paris Museum Pass gives unlimited access to over 60 different sights in Paris.
-The pass can be bought for two, four, or six consecutive days and cost €32, €48, or €64 respectively.
-As many museums are closed on Monday, it is often not a great deal to buy the pass in a way where Monday is included.
+The Paris Museum Pass gives unlimited access to over 60 different sights for a period of two, four, or six consecutive days and costs €57, €73, or €83 respectively.
+(Children under 18 enter most museums in France for free so no discounted passes are offered.)
+As many museums are closed on Monday, it is often not a great deal to buy the pass with Monday included.

 The Paris Museum Pass is best bought from smaller museums where queues are unlikely.
 It may then be used at any museum – bearers of the Museum Pass may generally go directly to the museum or monument entrance without having to pass by the ticket counters.
-Skipping these lines are one of the best benefits of the museum pass – queues at ticket windows at the Louvre and the Palace of Versailles are often notoriously long.
+Skipping these lines is one of the best benefits of the museum pass – queues at ticket windows at the Louvre and the Palace of Versailles are often notoriously long.

 The pass comes with a pamphlet listing the museums, opening hours, and transportation information.
 Note that the pass is generally not valid for temporary exhibitions.